 Diana Holland OBE

-Diana Holland is UNITE Assistant General Secretary for Equalities and Industrial sectors.
+Diana Holland is the former UNITE Assistant General Secretary for Equalities and Industrial sectors.
 She has many years’ experience as a union negotiator and representative, particularly campaigning against low and unfair pay, discrimination, exploitation and hazardous work.
 Her campaigning with others has achieved new standards for many - from migrant domestic workers to fuel tanker delivery drivers - and she was central to the government’s senior stakeholder group on the Equality Act 2010 and Labour’s Minimum Wage preparatory group.

 She is Chair of the ITF Women Transport Workers Committee, former President of the Confederation of Shipbuilding & Engineering unions, the elected Labour Party Treasurer, and in 2001 was awarded the OBE for services to equal opportunities in employment.